RosettaCommons/documentation/application_documentation/rna-denovo.md

  grep SCORE SCORE.out
 ```

-But this is not recommended if you are trying to score a model deposited in the PDB or created by other software – see next [u'How do I just minimize?'] .
+But this is not recommended if you are trying to score a model deposited in the PDB or created by other software – see next [How do I just minimize?](#How-do-I-just-minimize?)

 How do I just minimize?
 -----------------------